shiki/dotfiles/README.md

 ### Atom

 Atom settings are synchronized using the [sync-settings](https://github.com/atom-community/sync-settings) package.
 It saves the settings in Gist.
-The Gist is secret and the location is stored in my LastPass.
+The gist is private and the location is stored in my LastPass.

+1. Install the [sync-settings](https://github.com/atom-community/sync-settings) package manually in Atom.
+2. Configure sync-settings to fill in the gist id and Github access token
+3. Run the _Sync Settings: Restore_ command in Atom

 ### MacVIM